 Pipe cameras can also be used to inspect pipework in potentially hazardous areas where standard maintenance inspections cannot be carried out.
 Specialist camera equipment such as tilt colour cameras, light heads and explosion-proof pans can be tailored for a number of different conditions and pipework.
 Tractor units can provide inspection ranges of up to 300m and equipment is available for pipes that are less than 25mm through to those that are 600mm and larger.

 Pipe cameras can provide detailed surveys for use as part of an inspection.
 A cleaning and verification package can also be purchased.
 Doing so allows the owner, through the vendor, to monitor plumbing conditions over time.

-Pipe relining can save homeowners and businesses hundreds of dollars on plumbing works.
-This technique allows damaged pipes to be repaired and restored, without the need for expensive excavation and ground works.
-Pipe relining minimizes the impact on the surrounding environment and is ideal for built up areas.
+Pipe relining can save homeowners and businesses hundreds of dollars if not thousands on plumbing works.
+This technique allows damaged pipes to be repaired and restored, without the need for expensive excavation and groundworks.
+Pipe relining minimizes the impact on the surrounding environment and is ideal for built-up areas.

 Pipe Relining Methods

 Pipe relining is a remarkably straightforward technique which allows you to place a ‘pipe within a pipe’.
 This extends the life of installed plumbing and allows cost-effective repairs for pipes damaged by corrosion, cracking and root infiltration.
 Pipe relining techniques can also be used to restore pipes that are on the verge of total collapse.
 It is also known as an affordable way to update old-fashioned plumbing, ensuring it is resistant to corrosion, chemical attack, ground movement and root penetration.
 There are several different ways to reline pipes.